 Then he proceeded to list a bunch of medical problems I had been struggling with.
 Without revealing too much about my inner being he described a heat inside me that needed to be cooled.
 He described this as my Pitta being stronger than my Kapha.

-I left the Doctor poorer for my herbal purchases, but richer and full of hope to a healthier and better me.
+I left the Doctor poorer for my herbal purchases, but richer and full of hope for a healthier and better me.

 What is Lunch?